Improved Graph Clustering: Main Results: Performance Guarantees

-\item The number of clusters $ r $ is allowed to grow rapidly with $ n $; this is called the high-dimensional setting~\cite{rohe2011stochasticblock}.
-In particular, our algorithm can recover as many as $ r ={\Theta}(\sqrt{n}) $ equal size clusters.
+\item The number of clusters $ r $ is allowed to grow rapidly with~$ n $---sometimes called the high-dimensional setting~\cite{rohe2011stochasticblock}.
+In particular, our algorithm can recover up to $ r ={\Theta}(\sqrt{n}) $ equal-sized clusters when $ p-q=\Theta(1) $.
 Any algorithm with a better scaling would recover cliques of size $ o(\sqrt{n}) $, an unlikely task in polynomial time in light of the hardness of the planted clique problem discussed above.